prathamehaphale-007/Customer-Sentiment-Analysis-on-Amazon-Reviews-NLP-Machine-Learning-/README.md

 This project represents a successful application of NLP and machine learning to solve a practical real world problem.

-📁 Project Structure

-Customer Sentiment Analysis/

-│── data/

-│── notebooks/

-│── images/

-│── README.md

-│── sentiment_model.pkl (if saved)

-│── requirements.txt

 📈 What This Project Demonstrates

-Your ability to work with messy real world data
+My ability to work with messy real world data

 Strong NLP and machine learning fundamentals